curityio/nginx_oauth_proxy_module/README.md

 When CORS is enabled, the plugin returns these values in the [access-contol-allow-headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers) response header.\
 Include here any additional [non-safelisted request headers](https://developer.mozilla.org/en-US/docs/Glossary/CORS-safelisted_request_header) that the SPA needs to send in API requests.\
-To implement POST requests, the values configured should include the CSRF request header name, eg `x-example-csrf`.\
+To implement data changing requests, include the CSRF request header name, eg `x-example-csrf`.\
 A '*' wildcard value should not be configured here, since it will not work with credentialed requests.

 #### oauth_proxy_cors_expose_headers